FAQs

 How do I tell you what pitch I am on?

 Once your registration is acknowledged by the fast check-in system, and the barrier has opened to let you in, a TEXT will be sent to your mobile phone asking you to reply to the message with details of your chosen pitch number.
 Once you have found your pitch, please respond to the TEXT message with your pitch number and we will complete your check-in.
 Please only provide your pitch number and no other information, this is an automated service.
-If you do not receive a TEXT please either let the staff on site know or call the campsite office with the details.
-These can be left on the answer machine if you provide your surname and pitch number.
+If you do not receive a TEXT please either let the staff on site know or visit reception to provide them with the details.

 What happens if I arrive without a booking?

 We encourage everyone to book in advance.
-However if you arrive on site without an existing booking or have made an on the day booking, during office hours please pop into reception.
-The fast check-in system does not currently integrate with bookings made on the day of arrival.
-So if you arrive late you risk not being able to enter the Club campsite.
+However, if you arrive on site without an existing booking or have made an on-the-day booking, please pop into reception during office hours.
+The fast check-in system does not currently integrate with bookings made on the day of arrival, so if you arrive late you risk not being able to enter the Club campsite.

 What happens if I want to leave early?

-You can leave whenever but please make sure to inform our Club campsite staff on the time of your departure.
+You can leave whenever but please make sure to inform our Club campsite staff of the time of your departure.

 What is Visitor.Express?

-Vistor.Express is a product from NetFM, our partner for Fast check-in.
+Visitor.Express is a product from NetFM, our partner for fast check-in.
 They provide the technology that enables the fast check-in process to work efficiently based on accurate data.

 I am bringing a second car, what do I need to do?